 Federal legislation requires institutes of higher education to review these programs biennially.
-The Biennial Review for MBKU shall be completed every two years, approximately in the Spring term.
-The Review was constructed based on student survey data and an extensive program and policy inventory completed by the Vice President for Student Affairs.
+This is the first Biennial Review for MBKU and shall be completed every two years following.
+The Review was constructed based on student survey data and an extensive program and policy inventory completed by the Vice President for Enrollment and Student Services.

-This review has been prepared by University Student Affairs on behalf of MBKU.
+This review has been prepared by Enrollment and Student Services (ESS) on behalf of MBKU.
 Records are maintained for the requisite three years [EDGAR Sec.
-86.103 (b) (1)] by University Student Affairs, 2575 Yorba Linda Blvd., Fullerton, CA, 92831.
+86.103 (b) (1)] by Enrollment and Student Services, 2575 Yorba Linda Blvd., Fullerton, CA, 92831.